1812 Star Spangled Nation - Art Exhibit

 If you stop by the Boat Shop at Lake Champlain Maritime Museum these days, you will hear something different from hammers and saws - the voices of whales fill the air as Museum staff and volunteers begin to build a whaleboat destined to go aboard Mystic Seaport's newly restored whaleship Charles W. Morgan.

-In a once-in-a-lifetime project, Lake Champlain Maritime Museum (LCMM) has been chosen to build one of ten new whaleboats for Mystic Seaport's whaleship Charles W. Morgan.
-It will be on board in May 2014 when Morgan embarks on a voyage to several historic New England whaling ports.
+In a once-in-a-lifetime project, Lake Champlain Maritime Museum (LCMM) has been chosen to build one of ten new whaleboats for Mystic Seaport's whaleship Charles W. Morgan, which will embark in May 2014 on a voyage to several historic New England whaling ports.

 Since Viking and Basque times, people have been clever, inventive, persistent, and extremely courageous in their pursuit of whales.
 Many New England fortunes were built on the whaling trade.
 Stories of people risking their lives on the high seas to hunt whales are vivid and exciting.
 Yet this relentless killing led to the near-extinction of several species with unanticipated long-term environmental consequences.